 The Board’s statutory authority is in 24 Del.
 C., Chapter 30.

-The Board meets the fourth Wednesday of each month at 12:00 p.m., with the exception of July and November.
+Unless notified otherwise, the Board meets the fourth Wednesday of each month at 12:00 p.m., with the exception of July and November.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
+The meeting schedule is available at the State of Delaware public meeting calendar.